BedrockSolutions/factomd-docker/README.md

   * A directory containing one or more YAML configuration files.

 ### `/app/database`
-  * A directory containing either 1) an existing Factom blockchain, or 2) nothing.
+  * A directory containing either 1) an existing Factom blockchain database, or 2) nothing.

+These volumes can be bind mounted or docker volumes can be used.

 ## Configuration